LeapLabTHU/DAT/README.md

 ## Evaluate Pretrained Models

-We provide the pretrained models in the tiny, small and base verisions of DAT, as listed below.
+We provide the pretrained models in the tiny, small, and base versions of DAT, as listed below.

 | model  | resolution | acc@1 | config | pretrained weights |
 | :---: | :---: | :---: | :---: | :---: |